Paying your Rent

 Using your mobile banking app or telephoning your bank please provide the councils bank account details, the 7 digit tenancy reference number, how much and when you want to pay.
 You can set up daily, weekly, fortnightly, four weekly and monthly payments or even a one off payment!

 Do you have a Post Office account or cant set up standing orders or direct debits?
-Cant get a debt card?
+Cant get a debit card?

 Many Post Office accounts won’t allow Direct Debits, Standing Orders or won’t even issue a debit card.
 Even if you have a poor credit rating or have been refused a bank account in the past you can open a fee free Basic Bank Account with a high street bank and you might even save money as paying some bills such a phones, internet etc. you will be charged a premium paying at a post office or shop.
 Banks don’t widely advertise these types of account so you have to ask specifically for a Basic Bank Account.